 Medigap gives Utah patients a solution when Original Medicare doesn’t pay all their expenses.
 Medicare Supplement letter plans offer coverage for uncovered inpatient and outpatient expenses.

-Medicare Supplement plans are identical throughout every state and with every carrier, making it easy to move across the country without losing extra coverage.
+Medicare Supplement plans are identical throughout every state and carrier, making it easy to move across the country without losing extra coverage.